Tim Minchin: Early career (1998–2007)

 After graduating from WAAPA in 1998, Minchin started out composing music for documentaries and theatre.
 In 2000, he wrote and starred in the musical Pop at the Blue Room Theatre in Perth.
 He released a CD titled Sit with his band Timmy the Dog in 2001 but achieved little success.
 In 2002, after only one professional acting job, he moved from Perth to Melbourne to pursue work.
 Minchin struggled initially; he could not get an agent for a year and had been unable to find any acting work.
-While several record companies gave him positive feedback, they were not sure how his music—a mixture of satirical songs and more serious pop songs—could be marketed.
+While several record companies gave him encouragement, they were not sure how his music—a mixture of satirical songs and more serious pop songs—could be marketed.
 He decided to compile all of his humorous songs into a single live show to "get the comedy stuff off my chest" before going back to more serious music.

 Minchin says he entered into comedy "naively", having never even attended a live comedy gig before performing one himself.
 His break-out show Darkside (co-produced by Laughing Stock Productions) achieved critical success at the 2005 Melbourne International Comedy Festival, where it won the inaugural Festival Directors' Award and attracted the notice of Karen Koren, the manager of the well-known Gilded Balloon venues.
 Koren backed the show's run at the Edinburgh Festival Fringe, where Minchin received the Perrier Comedy Award for Best Newcomer.
 His 2006 show So Rock was nominated for the Melbourne International Comedy Festival's top prize, the Barry Award, and in 2007 he was given the award for Best Alternative Comedian at the HBO US Comedy Arts Festival.

 Live recordings of his 2005 and 2006 shows, Darkside and So Rock, have been released as CDs.
 In 2007, he released a DVD titled So Live, featuring a live recording in the Sydney Opera House Studio with material from both of his previous shows.
 As this DVD was only released in Australia, he released a DVD in 2008 entitled So F**king Rock Live in the UK, containing largely the same material as So Live.